To simplify running PhotoPrism on a server, we strongly recommend using Docker Compose. It is available for Mac, Linux and Windows.

 Next, you'll have to index your library.
 Please be patient, this will take a while depending on the size of your photo collection.

-Our roadmap shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.
+Our vision is to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.
+The roadmap shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.

-Please give ideas you like a thumbs-up 👍 , so that we know what is most popular.
-Ideas backed by one or more sponsors will be prioritized as well.
+Please give ideas you like a thumbs-up, so that we know what is most popular.
+Ideas backed by one or more eligible sponsors will be prioritized as well.

-We recommend a modern computer with at least 2 cores and 4 GB of memory for running PhotoPrism.
-Indexing large photo and video collections significantly benefits from fast, local SSD storage and enough memory for caching.
+We recommend hosting PhotoPrism on a server with at least 2 cores and 4 GB of memory.
+Beyond these minimum requirements, the amount of RAM should match the number of cores.
+Indexing large photo and video collections significantly benefits from fast, local SSD storage.

-If you're running out of memory, limit the number of workers and make sure the server has swap configured, so that indexing doesn't stop when there are memory usage spikes.
+If you're running out of memory - or other system resources - while indexing, please reduce the number of workers to a value less than the number of logical CPU cores.
+Also make sure your server has swap configured, so that indexing doesn't cause restarts when there are memory usage spikes.
 As a measure of last resort, you may additionally disable image classification using TensorFlow.